jjnether/obsidian_backup/jnetherton/DA/Active Orders/Form6 Emulator.md

 NOT (3PO OR SPO) AND NOT (SV13 AND SV41T) OR (3PO OR SPO) AND (SPO AND NOT SV13 AND SV01T OR SV13 AND SV41T) # CLOSE LED ON EXTERNAL PANEL
+- not

 3PO AND NOT (SV14 AND SV41T) OR NOT 3PO AND (SPO AND NOT SV14 AND SV01T OR SV14 AND SV41T) # OPEN LED ON EXTERNAL PANEL
-- 3 phases open and timing to PB trip (blinking)
+- 3 phases open and not timing to PB trip (2hz blinking)
--
+- 3 phases closed and timing to PB trip (2hz blinking)
+- 1 OR 2 phases open and not timing to PB trip (1hz blinking)